 PDE-DATA

+PDE-DATA Primitive Overview

 The PDE-DATA primitive supports the transport of data from the higher layer or to the higher layer.
+Figure 3-1 shows a message sequence diagram illustrating a use of the PDE-DATA.request.